twitter/twemproxy/notes/recommendation.md

 A diff of the above value between two successive time intervals would generate a nice timeseries graph for ejected servers.

+You can also graph the timestamp at which any given server was ejected by graphing `server_ejected_at` stat.

 ## server_connections: > 1

 By design, twemproxy multiplexes several client connections over few server connections.
 It is important to note that **"read my last write"** constraint doesn't necessarily hold true when twemproxy is configured with `server_connections: > 1`.